Ciges/puppet-nginx/README.md

 puppet module install puppet-nginx-master.tar.gz
 ```

+*(In Debian 10 default puppet config dir is /etc/puppet/ so this module will be installed inder /etc/puppet/code/modules/nginx/)*

 ### Requirements

 * Puppet 4.6.1 or later.
 Puppet 3 was supported up until release 0.6.0.